erdcc/mern-project-be/README.md

-# MERN Full-Stack Project - Front End
+# MERN Full-Stack Project - Back End
 This project is created for exercise of MERN Stack programming.
 Original codes can be reached at [this link.](https://github.com/gitdagray/mern_stack_course)